kelseymorsebrown/codeAcademy/docs/react_notes.md

 - `useRef()`
 - See [the full list](https://react.dev/reference/react) in the React docs

+Two main rules to keep in mind when using Hooks:

+- Only call Hooks at the top level - not inside of loops, conditions, or nested functions.
+- Only call Hooks from React functions or custom Hooks

 ### State Hook > Update Function Component State

 - We employ the State Hook using `const [currentState, stateSetter] = useState( initialState );`.
 The `currentState` references the current value of the state and `initialState` initializes the value of the state for the component’s first render.